diso/wordpress-openid/readme.txt

 = version 3.2.2 =
  - fix problems when using non-index.php permalinks with non-apache web servers
+ - ensure that show_on_front option is not empty

 = version 3.2.1 =
  - patch php-openid library to fix XRDS handling (thanks Mike Jones for helping find this)